SouravD-Me/Sentiment-classification-with-GST-tweet-data-on-LSTM-based-on-polarity-popularity-model/README.md

 ## Sentiment classification with GST tweet data on LSTM based on polarity-popularity model

 A full scale frameowrk for determining the polarity-popularity occurrence order of words extracted from tweets, based on a large scale economic reform.
-This research work is one of the most comprehensive approach on a large scale Twitter data, i.e., based on the implementation of GST in India.
+This research work is one of the most comprehensive approach on a large scale Twitter data, i.e., based on the implementation of GST in India. <br><br>